AdCombo/flask-combo-jsonapi/docs/data_layer.rst

 Data layer
 ==========

-.. currentmodule:: flask_rest_jsonapi
+.. currentmodule:: flask_combo_jsonapi

 | The data layer is a CRUD interface between resource manager and data.
 It is a very flexible system to use any ORM or data storage.
 You can even create a data layer that use multiple ORMs and data storage to manage your own objects.
 The data layer implements a CRUD interface for objects and relationships.
 It also manage pagination, filtering and sorting.
 |
-| Flask-REST-JSONAPI has a full featured data layer that use the popular ORM `SQLAlchemy <https://www.sqlalchemy.org/>`_.
+| Flask-COMBO-JSONAPI has a full featured data layer that use the popular ORM `SQLAlchemy <https://www.sqlalchemy.org/>`_.

 .. note::